 If you’re deaf, have restricted hearing or a speech impairment

-What will you need to use the service?
+What will I need to use the service?

-The first time you use the service, you’ll need to download a one-off SignVideo BSL Live plug-in.
-This can be found on the Web Access page once you connect to SignVideo.
+The first time you use the service, you’ll need to download a SignVideo BSL Live plug-in.
+This can be done once you connect to SignVideo.

 How does it work?